Google Checkout’s Upcoming Closure

 - You can set up recurring payments

-- Integration possible with several different shopping cart systems
+- Integration is possible with several different shopping cart systems

 - Seller protection doesn’t cover digital goods